Hope, Flintshire: Facilities

 The English-medium secondary school Castell Alun High is located in the village.

 Hope has good transport links with local towns and cities, notably Wrexham, Chester and Mold, with the Borderlands Line running directly through Hope railway station giving access to Liverpool via the Wirral Peninsula.

 Hope has a library, a sports centre and football, cricket and rugby union clubs.
 The Castell Alun Colts Football Club play in the Welsh Football League system and are affiliated to the Football Association of Wales and the North East Wales Football Association.
 At present (2024/25 season) they play in the North East Wales Premier Division, the fourth level on the Welsh Football League pyramid.

 In 2017, work began on a community project to build a replica of a Roman fort in a disused quarry in the village.
 The project known as "Park in the Past" is set to become a centre for education and leisure activities.

 Governance

-An electoral ward in the same name exists, which covers the village of Hope and elects one county councillor to Flintshire County Council.
+An electoral ward of the same name exists, which covers the village of Hope and elects one county councillor to Flintshire County Council.
 This ward had a population of 2,605 at the 2011 census.